cardano-system/cardano-system/README.md

 * The cardano-node is run with `+RTS -N`, where as the cardano-node in daedalus is limited to two cores.
-* `cardano-system.defaults` sets the packages for the wallet, node and chain-index, but these are overridable.
-* `cardano-system.defaults` also defaults to the mainnet as this is the primary use case, but this could be used to set up a testnet VM.
+* Everything currently defaults to the mainnet, but this is overridable.

 Default ports:
   * cardano-wallet: 9081